zhixuan-lin/forgetting-transformer/README.md

     sm_scale: Optional[float] = None,
 ):
     """
-    An FlashAttention-based implementation of Forgetting Attention.
+    A FlashAttention-based implementation of Forgetting Attention.

     For now:
     - We only support seqlen_q <= seqlen_k